highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

 After some checks which are unimportant here.
 This function call will return _op_ and the interpreter will push it into the value stack.

-So basically, the code of a user-defined function is stored saperately with the 'main' function.
+So basically, the code of a user-defined function is stored separately with the 'main' function.
 It will be packaged into a code object and stored together with other constants in the program.
 It's kind of like the function once defined, it become just like a constants that won't be altered later.

-When it come to execution, the code object itself could not be execuated.
+When it comes to execution, the code object itself could not be executed.
 The interpreter will make a executable function object that represent the code object.
 Somehow, like the relation between Class and Instance.

 ### CALL_FUNCTION
 Before we step into `CALL_FUNCTION`, we have already done
 ```Python